 “We love to see any redness in the vegetation of the temperate zone.
 It is the color of colors.
 This plant speaks to our blood.
 It asks for a bright sun on it to make it show to its best advantage, and it must be seen at this season of the year.
 Some single trees, wholly bright scarlet, seen against others of their kind still freshly green, or against evergreens, are more memorable than whole groves will be by and by.
 How beautiful, when a whole tree is like one great scarlet fruit full of ripe juices, every leaf, from lowest limb to topmost spire, all aglow, especially if you look toward the sun!
 What more remarkable object can there be in the landscape?
 A queen might be proud to walk where these gallant trees have spread their bright cloaks in the mud.”

 Christmas Farm Inn is in the heart of fall foliage country, surrounded by the beautiful White Mountains.
 In early September, Visit New Hampshire’s website starts a Foliage Tracker and information specific to different areas of the state, including the White Mountains region.
-That’s a good barometer to use to time your visit, especially as 2013’s weather has been a tad unusual.

 Once you are here, there are many amazing trails of varying difficulties that will give you a great view of the pretty autumn colors, as well as the White Mountains’ famous waterfalls.
 The trails around the Kancamagus Highway are especially impressive.
 The Boulder Loop Trail near the Covered Bridge Campground is a simple 3.1-mile loop that isn’t too challenging.
 You’ll see Mt.
 Chorcorua, Mt.
 Passaconaway, and Middle Sister and have plenty of chances to rest, snap some photos, and appreciate your surroundings.